The following section presents the methods used to determine the total expenses that can be reimbursed for cultural workshops in the schools.

 Trips of under 12 hours without an overnight stay

-The following are the maximum meal expenses that artists and writers are reimbursed:
+The following are the maximum meal expenses that artists and writers can claim:

 - Artists or writers are reimbursed for the following meal costs for trips under 12 hours without an overnight stay: